Prohelion/prohelion.github.io/docs/FAQs/CAN_bus_Adapters/Tritum_CAN_Ethernet_Bridge/index.md

 Also it is important to note that while this guide covers both the Tritium and [Profinity](../../..//Profinity/index.md) tools, we would recommend that if you are using the current Tritium tools have a look at [Profinity](../../../Profinity/index.md) and use [Profinity](../../../Profinity/index.md)  wherever possible, it gets regular updates and has a lot of features designed to make your life easier and this whole experience of using the bridges a lot more reliable.
 The Tritium CAN Bus tools while not End of Life are functionally stabilised and unlikely to see further updates.

-Prohelion is developing these tools in collaboration with Tritium so you’ll get access to the best of both worlds.
+Prohelion is developing these tools in collaboration with Tritium so you will get access to the best of both worlds.

 If you are still having issues with your CAN-Ethernet Bridges after reading this guide then please feel free [to get in Contact with us](https://www.prohelion.com/contact-us/)